Skip to content

 • minimize or avoid vendor-specific code

-• before transmitting a request control check that it is handler by the server by using the root DSE
+• before transmitting a request control check that it is supported by the server by checking the

 • ensure your application can handle an unsolicited notification from the server